 So, is there really intelligent life on Earth?
 NASA’s under resourced (but wonderfully named) Planetary Defense Officer (Lindley Johnson) and his equivalents elsewhere must sometimes wonder!

 Oh and why the number #5691 (or #52665 on the alternative design showing the number assigned to Asteroid Brian May)?
-Well one of the SPACE NUTS podcast co-presenters - astronomer and author Professor Fred Watson - has an asteroid named after him with the catalogue number 5691!
-Check out Episode 88 for commentary of Elon Musk's SpaceX launch of his old Tesla!
+Well one of the Space Nuts podcast co-presenters - astronomer and author Professor Fred Watson - has an asteroid named him with the catalogue number 5691!
+Check out Episode 88 (1 Feb 20218) for commentary of Elon Musk's SpaceX launch of his old Tesla.